MianMuzammil67/News-App/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.
 # Cons
-Cannot query for news (Can be fixed by cloning this repo and customizing according to your needs)
+Cannot query for news (There is an issue with API)